 ~ Using a circular pattern in place of traffic signals reduces the possibility of rear-end crashes.

-~ Providing good curve during the implementation of this pattern is quite challenging.
+~ Providing a good curve during the implementation of this pattern is quite challenging.

 ~ It affects the driving ability.
 Mainly, old drivers face this problem due to declines(decrease) in vision, hearing, and cognitive functions.